balder-dev/balder/doc/source/basics/vdevices.rst

 ..
     .. todo

 Maybe you wondered if you can use a feature multiple times.
-Normally balder does not support this, because it is not defined which scenario-feature should be replaced with which setup-feature.
+Normally Balder does not support this, because it is not defined which scenario-feature should be replaced with which setup-feature.
 But there is one useful possibility to define features multiple times.
 Map different vDevices on it.